dhsc-govuk/FingertipsNext/search-setup/README.md

 Note: when run in the pipeline, the indicators.json file is provided by the previous workflow job after being processed by the trend-analysis app.
 This means it has the latest data and trends.

-When running this locally, the search-service use this file `./assets/indicators.json`.
-This will be up to date, but if you want to load your target index with trend data you will also need to run the trend-analysis app locally and then copy the contents of `../trend-analysis/TrendAnalysisApp/SearchData/assets/` to `./assets/indicators.json`.
+When running this locally, the search-service uses this file `./assets/indicators.json`.
+This will be up to date but without trend data.
+If you want to load your target index with trend data you will also need to run the trend-analysis app locally and then copy the contents of `../trend-analysis/TrendAnalysisApp/SearchData/assets/` to `./assets/indicators.json`.

 ```bash